yujiaxin666/rockphypy/README.md

 This Python 3.8+ package implements most of the rock physics models introduced in the Rock Physics Handbook.
 The package provides a bunch of usefel classes, i.e. ``Anisotropy``, ``AVO``, ``BW (Batzle&Wang)``, ``EM(Effective medium)``, ``Empirical``, ``Fluid``, ``GM(Granular Medium)``, ``Permeability`` and ``utils``.
 An exhaust list of methods in different classes are given in  the [API Documentation](https://rockphypy.readthedocs.io/en/latest/autoapi/index.html).

+# Citation

+Want to cite rockphypy in your work?
+Please cite as "Yu, Jiaxin and Mukerji, Tapan and Avseth, Per Åge, Rockphypy: An Extensive Python Library for Rock Physics Modeling.
+Available at SSRN: https://ssrn.com/abstract=4486364 or http://dx.doi.org/10.2139/ssrn.4486364".

 ## Installation

 rockphypy is available through [PyPI] and may be installed using `pip`: